quarkslab/crypto-condor/docs/source/development/CONTRIBUTING.md

 python utils/add_primitive.py <primitive name>
 ```

-From here on out, we'll use AES as an example.
+From here on out, we'll use ML-KEM as an example: since it's a recently updated
+module, it is a good reference for new ones.

 ### Test vectors

-TL;DR:
+Use the script to create:

-- Create a protobuf descriptor:
+- A protobuf descriptor:
     - Add a parameter to `Vectors` that characterises a set of tests.
     - Add the necessary fields to `Test` so any source of vectors is supported.
-- Create a parsing script.
+- A parsing script.

 First, there are the test vectors.
-It creates a directory named `_AES` to store
+It creates a directory named `_mlkem` to
-the source files, protobuf descriptors, parsing script, and the serialized
+store the source files, protobuf descriptors, parsing script, and the serialized
 vectors.
 We mainly use test vectors from [NIST
 CAVP](https://csrc.nist.gov/projects/cryptographic-algorithm-validation-program)
 and [Project Wycheproof](https://github.com/google/wycheproof), though any